michele13/linux-tools/README.md

 # debian-scripts
-A collection of debian scripts made by me.
+A collection of linux scripts and guides made by me.
+Use them at your own risk